glennquah/ConnectCard/README.md

 1. **Database:** The app uses Firebase as the backend database to store and manipulate data, ensuring efficient data management and retrieval.
 2. **Updating existing Data:** Users have the flexibility to update their personal digital name cards at any time.
 This feature is especially useful when users experience changes in their job positions or roles within their existing company.
 3. **Scanning Feature:** Users can use their device's camera to scan name cards and extract relevant information.
-Users cannot do anything with the extracted text just yet, but in Milestone 3, Users will be able to use the extracted information to create their own personal name cards or a friend’s name card.
+Users cannot do anything with the extracted text just yet, but in Milestone 3, Users will be able to use the extracted information to create their own personal name cards or a friends’ name card.

 ## <span style="text-decoration:underline;">Milestone 3</span>

-1. **Friends system** The app uses Firebase as a backend database to store friends' cards.
+1. **Friends system** The app uses Firebase as a backend database to store friend's card.
 Users can send, accept or reject friend requests.
 2. **Communication Integration (QR Code):** The app allows users to add other users as friends seamlessly by scanning their personal QR code.
-The app is also integrated with popular communication platforms such as Telegram, Whatsapp, Phone, and Email, where they can send their personal QR code easily.
+The app is also integrated with popular communication platforms such as Telegram, Whatsapp, Phone, and Email, where they can send their personal QR code easily .
 This enables users to easily connect with their clients directly from the app.
-3. **Scanning and storing feature (continuation from Milestone 2): **Users can now use the extracted text from the OCR feature to create new personal name cards or friend’s name cards which will be stored in the Firebase.
+3. **Scanning and storing feature (continuation from Milestone 2): **Users can now use the extracted text from the OCR feature to create new personal name cards or friend’s name cards which will be stored in the firebase.

 # App Demo & Walkthrough

 ## Login Page
 ![login](readme_assets/app_demo_assets/login.png)